-- Oversight are one of the most common reasons why tax filers would amend their income tax returns.
+- Oversight is one of the most common reasons why tax filers would amend their income tax returns

-- Or adding additional income and/or taking out deductions that tax payers did not originally declare whereby tax liabilities increase more taxes are owe to the IRS.
+- Or adding additional income and/or taking out deductions that taxpayers did not originally declare whereby tax liabilities increase more taxes are owed to the IRS

 Why Do Underwriters Require Income Tax Returns

-Mortgage loan underwriters need your tax returns to determine adjusted gross income in order to determine debt to income ratio in qualifying and approving a mortgage loan.
+Mortgage underwriters need tax returns to determine adjusted gross income in order to determine the debt to income ratio in qualifying and approving a mortgage loan.

-- Borrowers who are a W-2 wage earner and have unreimbursed expenses deductions on income tax returns, then the unreimbursed expense deductions is subtracted from income.
+- Borrowers who are a W-2 wage earner and have unreimbursed expenses deductions on income tax returns, then the unreimbursed expense deductions are subtracted from income

-- This is common for mortgage loan borrowers who are police officers and fire fighters who get an allowance for uniforms and equipment and are able to write them off their income tax returns.
+This is common for borrowers who are police officers and firefighters who get an allowance for uniforms and equipment and are able to write them off their income tax returns.

-Borrowers who are intending in applying for a mortgage loan and also are thinking about amending tax returns, they need to amend tax returns prior to applying for a mortgage loan.
+Borrowers who are intending in applying for a mortgage loan and also are thinking about amending tax returns need to amend tax returns prior to applying for a mortgage loan.

-- Mortgage borrowers cannot amend tax returns during the mortgage approval process.
+- Borrowers cannot amend tax returns during the mortgage approval process

-- It need to be filed as soon as possible.
+- It needs to be filed as soon as possible

-- Mortgage lenders will take amended tax returns and go off new adjusted gross income.
+- Lenders will take amended tax returns and go off new adjusted gross income

-- In order for them to do that, borrowers need to provide the mortgage lender with a copy of the canceled check to the IRS.
+In order for them to do that, borrowers need to provide underwriters with a copy of the canceled check to the IRS.

 4506T During Mortgage Process